Recognition of Prior Learning

 The review and evaluation of the application is free of charge in the following events:

-- the applicant is a full-time student who is eligible to study without paying the tuition fee (no limitations related to previous higher education studies in Estonia apply);
+- the applicant is a full-time student who has no limitations related to previous higher education studies in Estonia;

 - evaluation of courses completed earlier at the University of Tartu is applied for;